Mental Health, Wellbeing & Inclusion

 National Sleep Help Line.
 The Sleep Charity has launched a helpline to ensure everyone has access to high quality, evidence based advice.
 Call 03303 530 541 – Sunday, Tuesday and Thursday 7 – 9pm and Wednesday 9 – 11am.

 This May Help.
-A new national initiative providing mental health advice to parents and carers being launched today by Bradford District and Craven Health and Care Partnership.
+A new national initiative providing mental health advice to parents and carers being launched by Bradford District and Craven Health and Care Partnership.
 This May Help is aimed at parents and carers who may have concerns about their child’s mental health and is part funded by the Quality Improvement Taskforce for Children and Young People’s Mental Health, Learning Disability and Autism Inpatient Services.

 Warm Space at St Phillip’s Church.
 St Philips is open every Wednesday from 9am – 1pm as a warm space.
 There’s free refreshments and a simple lunch on offer as well as space to work, read, board games, newspapers, space to socialise etc.